-- If criteria for treatment of HBV are met, it is recommended that HBV treatment be started prior to or at the same time as HCV treatment, and monitored according to HBV treatment guidance. - If criteria for treatment of HBV infection are NOT met, monitoring of HBV DNA every 4 weeks during HCV treatment is recommended.
+- If criteria for treatment of HBV are met, it is recommended that HBV treatment be started prior to or at the same time as HCV treatment, and monitored according to HBV treatment guidance. - If criteria for treatment of HBV infection are NOT met, monitoring of HBV DNA is recommended every 4 weeks during HCV treatment and for 3 months after treatment is completed.
 Initiate antiviral HBV treatment if the HBV DNA level increases more than 10-fold from baseline or above 1,000 IU/ml if it was previously undetectable.
+Alternatively, HBV antiviral therapy may be prescribed during HCV treatment and for 3 months after treatment completion. - For isolated anti-HBc positive cases with negative HBsAg and anti-HBs, monitor ALT at baseline, at the completion of HCV treatment, and again during post-treatment follow-up.